Forest bathing is an innovative, new wellness trend that reduces stress. Research shows that it lowers blood pressure and the heart rate.

 Every day, some of our bathing would include quite hard work like turning a compost heap, or digging a trench for humus, or using the wheelbarrow to cart vermicompost to the seedlings.
-These activities are done mindfully, conscious that one is working with nature, not against it; new scents are released as one works the ground, often releasing the faint odour for example of citrus peel buried months ago being released from the earth.
+These activities are done mindfully, conscious that one is working with nature, not against it; new scents emerge as one works the ground, often releasing the faint odour for example of citrus peel buried months ago being released from the earth.

-We usually enjoy deep, restful sleep after forest bathing in our garden; the gentle exercise, the smell of a rose and the taste of berry plucked from a bush quieten the soul; it is where we find meaning in life.
+We usually enjoy deep, restful sleep after forest bathing in our garden; the gentle exercise, the smell of a rose and the taste of a berry plucked from a bush quieten the soul; it is where we find meaning in life.

-We find it interesting that we rarely have to consult doctors; forest bathing of our sort brings a wellness to the body and a calmness to the spirit.
+We find it interesting that we rarely have the need to consult doctors; forest bathing of our sort brings a wellness to the body and a calmness to the spirit.
 Our immune systems are strong; on our right, and on our left, others fall prey to flu and colds and more serious illnesses.
 Mostly we are unaffected.

 Forest bathing is more than hiking or gardening; it means mindfully soaking up nature with all of one's senses.

 Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity.

 Go to the forest for a bathe, climb a mountain for the view, or plant a seed for organic food and you will find your mood lifting and your tiredness evaporating; you might even see fairies, or discover God.